 We’re here to help.

 Clickthrough rate seems – on the surface – to be the simplest of metrics to understand.
 It’s how many people clicked on a link in your email marketing message.

-Clickthrough rate would, on the surface, be the simplest of metrics to understand – how many people clicked on something in your email message?
-There are a few subtleties to it that are worth discussing, including two distinct versions of clickthrough rate, TCTR and UCTR.
+However, there are a few subtleties to it worth discussing, including two distinct versions of clickthrough rate: TCTR and UCTR.

 - People opening the email and clicking through on more than one device.

 - People sharing a link socially from your email.